Defunctionalize/schemagic/README.rst

 How to Contribute
 -----------------
 #.
-What the codebase needs primarily is a large suite of validation functions, such as those found in validators.py
+This codebase uses the popular `git flow <http://nvie.com/posts/a-successful-git-branching-model/>` model for version control
 #.
-Additional support for Schemagic.web would also be welcome.
-Currently it only supports Flask.
+Fork `the repository`_ on GitHub and make a branch off of develop, (ideally using the naming convention feature/your-feature)
 #.
-Fork `the repository`_ on GitHub to start making your changes to the **master** branch (or branch off of it).
+When you've finished your feature, make a pull request back into develop.
 #.
-Send a pull request and email `the maintainer`_.
-Do me a favor and tag your subject with [Schemagic] :)
+Once you've made your pull request, email `the maintainer`_ and let me know!
+#.
+Finally, if you ever have any questions about how or what to contribute, feel free to send an email!

 .. _`the repository`: https://github.com/TJTolton/schemagic
 .. _`the maintainer`: tjtolton@gmail.com